 Understanding your cat’s body language is the best way to know how it’s feeling and be able to communicate with your kitty as should be.
 Although it’s true that you often feel you understand your cat perfectly well, you may have sometime come across an unexpected reaction or you may have misinterpreted its attitude

-That’s why I’m going to explain our language to you, and so for this purpose, the first thing you should know is that we communicate with one another by means of our body postures and gestures, in other words, by our body language.
+The first thing you should know is that the cats communicate with one another by means of their body postures and gestures, in other words, by their body language.

 One bit of advice: So take advantage of that moment then to wink back at your kitty or pet it, because those are signs of affection for your cat, and it will most likely start purring.

-When we’re afraid, our posture is less threatening.
-Our ears will be flattened back, and we may take off running or crouch down in place, and we also usually arch our back to look bigger to frighten off any threats.
-Our tail will be tucked between our legs and will be moving from side to side, we keeping a wide-eyed stare.
+They also usually arch their back to look bigger to frighten off any threats.
+Tail will be tucked between the legs and will be moving from side to side, they keeping a wide-eyed stare.

-Just as when dealing with anger, it is important that there not be any sudden movements or noises around us just then.
-If you can get rid of whatever’s frightening us so, all the better.
-And remember that the best thing to do is to leave us be until we calm down.
+Just as when dealing with anger, it is important that there not be any sudden movements or noises around them just then.
+If you can get rid of whatever’s frightening the cat so, all the better.
+And remember that the best thing to do is to leave them.

 But, as always, every storm is followed by a rainbow.
-Once the threat no longer exists, we’ll be feeling quite relieved, and you’ll know so by the following gestures.
+Once the threat no longer exists, the cat will be feeling quite relieved.

-A cat feeling relieved usually stretches its body to rid itself of tensions.
-Our eyes, ears, whiskers and tail will relax, and we may even yawn or start grooming ourselves.
-Then you’ll know that we’re back to normal and are once again as cute and loving as always.
-Who’s up for a cuddle session?
+Usually stretches its body to rid itself of tensions.
+Their eyes, ears, whiskers and tail will relax, and they may even yawn or start grooming themselves.
+Then you’ll know that the cat is back to normal and is once again as cute and loving as always.